smgdkngt/react-frame/README.md

 ## Concept

-What this code does is basicly the following;
+What this code does is basically the following;

 - Create a new custom element called `<react-frame>`.
 - Everything within this custom element is parsed to a JSON structure.